sajidzed-gh/civic-lens/README.md

 *   **Analyze**: Upload images for instant AI verification of needles, syringes, and other biohazards.
 *   **Safety First**: Receive immediate, expert-backed protocols before taking any action.
-*   **Report**: Access localized, step-by-step instructions for city officials based on your current location[cite: 1].
+*   **Report**: Access localized, step-by-step instructions for city officials based on your current location.

 ---

 ## 🛠️ Tech Stack

 ### Frontend
-- **React 18 & Vite**: For a high-performance, modern web experience[cite: 1].
+- **React 18 & Vite**: For a high-performance, modern web experience.
-- **Tailwind CSS**: Designed with a "Clean Utility / Minimal" aesthetic to foster transparency and trust[cite: 1].
+- **Tailwind CSS**: Designed with a "Clean Utility / Minimal" aesthetic to foster transparency and trust.
-- **Framer Motion**: Smooth transitions and interactive state changes via `motion/react`[cite: 1].
+- **Framer Motion**: Smooth transitions and interactive state changes via `motion/react`.
-- **Lucide React**: Clear, accessible UI markers for better navigation[cite: 1].
+- **Lucide React**: Clear, accessible UI markers for better navigation.

 ### Backend & AI
 - **NestJS**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
-- **Gemini 3 Flash**: Powered for fast, multimodal analysis and structured JSON reporting[cite: 1].
+- **Gemini 3 Flash**: Powered for fast, multimodal analysis and structured JSON reporting.

 ---

 ## ✨ Key Features
-*   **AI Hazard Identification**: Uses Gemini to analyze images for syringes and biohazards, assigning an urgency level from Low to Critical[cite: 1].
+*   **AI Hazard Identification**: Uses Gemini to analyze images for syringes and biohazards, assigning an urgency level from Low to Critical.
-*   **Geospatial Intelligence**: Automatically detects your current location to provide localized context in the reporting prompt[cite: 1].
+*   **Geospatial Intelligence**: Automatically detects your current location to provide localized context in the reporting prompt.
-*   **Expert Safety Protocols**: Prominently displays critical "Safety First" guidelines (e.g., "Do not touch", "Keep children away")[cite: 1].
+*   **Expert Safety Protocols**: Prominently displays critical "Safety First" guidelines (e.g., "Do not touch", "Keep children away").
-*   **Actionable Reporting**: Gives step-by-step instructions on who to call and how to report the hazard to city officials[cite: 1].
+*   **Actionable Reporting**: Gives step-by-step instructions on who to call and how to report the hazard to city officials.
-*   **Legal & Regulatory Context**: Includes AI-generated insights into local laws regarding biohazard disposal[cite: 1].
+*   **Legal & Regulatory Context**: Includes AI-generated insights into local laws regarding biohazard disposal.

 ---